stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/16_event_export.md

 ### output
 Select the `event_list` folder created above and `whole` for the output interval.
-The ouput interval determines the splitting of the ouput to individual files.
+The output interval determines the splitting of the output to individual files.
 Using `whole` will create one file for all events and detections.

 {% include insert_image.html key="export-prefs-output" %}

 Close the preferences dialog.

-## Export the events to CSV
+## Export the events to CSV files
 Click the `execute` button to run the collection.
-The CSV files of the event- and detecition list will be created in the specified output directory.
+The CSV files of the event- and detection list will be created in the specified output directory.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output$ cd event_list